 Theme 4 focuses on BSL signs used when discussing travel and holidays.
 You will cover a range of topics that could include:

-- Comparing holiday experiences or journeys.
-What made them good/ bad?
+• Comparing holiday experiences or journeys.
+What made them good or bad?

 Assessments:

-To achieve BSL Level 2, you need to complete 3 assessments which are designed to test skills needed to sign in everyday situations.
-The BSL Level 2 exam summary is as follows:
+To achieve BSL Level 2, you need to complete three assessments.
+They test skills needed to sign in everyday situations.
+The Level 2 exam summary is as follows:

-201: multiple choice assessment designed to test your receptive skills (your understanding of signed BSL)
+201: a multiple choice test to check your understanding of signed BSL.

-202: presentation skills assessment tests of you can present information in BSL
+202: a presentation skills assessment to check how you present information in BSL

-203: conversation skills test assesses your ability to have a conversation on an everyday topic
+203: a conversation skills test to assess your ability to have a conversation on an everyday topic

 You can look at the Signature BSL level 2 specification for a more detailed description of each theme on the curriculum.

-Be aware that in order to achieve the Level 2 Award in BSL (regulated by Ofqual), you need to complete the recommended 100+ tutor guided hours plus 50+ hours of personal study.
-You can choose to complete your BSL Level 2 online or face to face in a classroom.
+To achieve BSL Level 2, Signature suggests you complete 100 guided learning hours with a tutor plus 50+ hours of personal study.
+You can choose to complete your BSL Level 2 online or face-to-face in a classroom.

 Online (Ofqual) BSL Courses

-If you want to complete the British Sign Language Level 2 Certificate online, some course providers enable you to work through online course materials and then attend a minimum number of short sessions with a tutor.
+Some course providers enable you to work through online course materials.
+You then attend a minimum number of short sessions with a tutor.
 Be aware that exam fees are not always included in the course fees

 Classroom (Ofqual) BSL Courses

-Most course providers provide face to face group courses for learners who prefer the traditional way of learning.
+Most course providers offer group courses for learners who prefer in-person classes.
 Classes are usually held weekly.
-Both Signature and iBSL limit the number of students a course provider can have on a course.
-Group courses are limited to 15 students per course.
+Signature suggests that course providers limit the number of students on a course.
+Group courses are currently limited to 15 students per course.
 This is so tutors can give students sufficient attention.
-This is particularly important for students who may find some topics difficult to understand.
+This is essential for students who may struggle with some of the topics.

 Other benefits of attending classroom sessions are:

-- You can practise with other Deaf community members who visit our sessions
+• You can practise with other Deaf community members who visit classroom sessions

-Below is our list of recommended, verified Ofqual courses that offer the BSL level 2 qualification.
+Below is our list of recommended, verified Ofqual courses that offer sign language certification online.

 BSL Level 2 online courses: